-Line 11-Net Operating Loss Deduction After Carryback
+Line 10-NOL Deduction After Carryback

-Use the following rules to figure the tax years to which you must carry the NOL shown on Schedule A, line 27.
+Use the following rules to figure the tax years to which you must carry an NOL shown on Schedule A, line 25.
 If an NOL is not fully absorbed in a year to which it is carried, complete Schedule B to figure the amount to carry to the next carryback year.